scimma/hop-client/README.md

 pip install -U hop-client
 ```

-To install with conda, you must use the channel from the SCiMMA Anaconda organization:
+To install with conda:

 ```
-conda install --channel scimma hop-client
+conda install -c conda-forge hop-client
 ```

 To install from source: